-Nixa dentist Dr. Jacob McClauchlin often recommends dental bridges as a solution for patients with missing teeth.
-There are many types of dental bridges; Dr. McClauchlin will assess your condition, listen to your goals and help you select the best treatment for your long term health and well being.
+Nixa dentists Dr. Jacob McClauchlin and Dr. Tyler Bare often recommend dental bridges as a solution for patients with missing teeth.
+There are many types of dental bridges; your Nixa dentist will assess your condition, listen to your goals and help you select the best treatment for your long term health and well being.

 We can also replace old bridgework with a new cosmetic dental bridge or dental implants.